During the second week I would do the following:

 I learned this the hard way.
 I learned this by experiencing first-hand what happened to my body during a period when I basically ate nutrition-less junk.
 My diet consisted of a sugary and cheap cereal with milk in the morning, bread with peanut-butter for lunch, and pasta and pasta-sauce for dinner.

-If I were to be vegan or vegetarian, I would also take vitamin B12 as there is not much of this vitamin in vegetables.
 The fish oil provides omega 3 fatty acids.
 These fatty acids are essential to several processes in the body and are as such very important for a well-balanced body.
-It is easy to be deficient in omega 3 fatty acids, particularly if one is vegetarian or vegan.
+It is also quite common to be deficient in omega 3 fatty acids.

-It is also very common to be vitamin D deficient.
-It is almost impossible to get enough vitamin D through foods.
-Most of the vitamin D is provided by the sun.
-And many people, including myself, don’t get enough sun exposure.
-And on the occasions we do, we normally wear sunscreen which limits the amounts of vitamin D the sun can provide us.
-To learn more about my experiences with the sun and vitamin D on Truelibido, please go here.
+It is also very common to be vitamin D3 deficient.
+It is almost impossible to get enough vitamin D3 through foods.
+The majority of vitamin D3 is normally provided by the sun.
+However, many people don’t get enough sun exposure.
+And on the occasions we do, we normally wear sunscreen which limits the amounts of vitamin D3 the sun can provide us.
+Therefore, a vitamin D3 supplement can be very useful.
+To learn more about my experiences with the sun and vitamin D3 on Truelibido, please go here.

 If I were drinking excessively, I would have quit this as well, or significantly reduced it.
-Excessive alcohol consumption can through various mechanisms also have a negative effect on libido and erectile functioning.
+Excessive alcohol consumption can reduce bloodflow, increase cortisol and cause heard damage, and can therefore also have negative effects on libido and erectile functioning.
 To learn more about the effects of these substances (in the diet section on Truelibido), please go here.

 By changing my diet to become healthier and by providing my body with what it needs, and also by removing elements that are harmful to it, I would provide myself with the right building blocks and proper fuel to maintain and run my body well.